japh140/Bioinformatics_Group_Project/statistics/README.md

 **Description:**
 This file contains statistical analyses and data processing steps related to population genetics.
 It includes statistical tests such as **nSL (number of Segregating sites by Length) and FST (Fixation Index)** to detect selection signals.
-Additionally, it covers **data filtering, normalization, and multiple testing corrections**, ensuring high-quality genomic analysis.
+Additionally, it covers **data filtering, normalisation, and multiple testing corrections**, ensuring high-quality genomic analysis.

 # Statistical Analysis for T2D Susceptibility Project

 ## Overview
-This project focuses on identifying genetic variants associated with Type 2 Diabetes (T2D) and analyzing positive selection signals in South Asian populations.
+This project focuses on identifying genetic variants associated with Type 2 Diabetes (T2D) and analysing positive selection signals in South Asian populations.
 The statistical components involve various filtering, validation, and statistical tests applied to genomic data.

 ## Statistical Components